-The president will prepare an annual report of criminal offences and violations for the community.
+The director, compliance will prepare an annual report of criminal offences and violations for the community.
 This information will be posted to the campus web.
 A sample report is below:

 Table 1: Crime Statistics for American Sentinel for the past three years (Offenses Reported to Law Enforcement)